go-faast/faast-web/README.md

 or on Google Chrome Browser visit [chrome://flags/#allow-insecure-localhost](chrome://flags/#allow-insecure-localhost) and set the property to `Enabled`.

+#### Ngrok

+For mobile development you can run the development server behind ngrok by running `npm run ngrok` in a separate terminal.

 ### Branches

 The [OneFlow](http://endoflineblog.com/oneflow-a-git-branching-model-and-workflow) model will be followed as best as possible, with **develop** being the working branch and **master** pointing to the latest release tag.